jorelabessolo/alx-low_level_programming/README.md

-This file contains the description of the project repository
+This file contains the description of the project repository.